hotosm/underpass/docs/statistics.md

 new statistics break this down into two categories, accumulates statistics for things like *buildings*, as well as the more detailed representation, like what type of building it is.
-The list of values is configurable, as it uses a [YAML](https://github.com/hotosm/underpass/blob/master/validate/statistics.yaml) file
+The list of values is configurable, as it uses a [YAML](https://github.com/hotosm/underpass/blob/master/config/stats/statistics.yaml) file.

 OpenStreetMap features support a *keyword* and *value* pair.
 The